IMIO/teleservices-publikdevinst/README.md

 # teleservices-publikdevinst

 A Makefile to install and manage a publik-devinst instance with our modules.

+## Initial setup of a publik-devinst instance with iMio particuliarities

+1. Clone publik-devinst repository
+2. cd into publik-devinst directory
+3. `make install`
+4. `make deploy`

 ## List of currently available commands

 * `make help` : display help about the available commands